Professor & Chair of Psychology

-Research in the Marois lab centers on the neural basis of attention in the human brain using fMRI and psychophysical tools.
-They are particularly interested in understanding the neural basis of attentional capacity limits (why can we attend only to very few objects at a time?
-Why can't we select or execute more than one task at a time?).
-They are also trying to understand the nature of the relationship between attention and awareness.
+Research in the Marois lab centers on two main main topics.
+First, much of the lab's work focuses on understanding the neural basis of attention in humans using fMRI and psychophysical tools.
+They are particularly interested in understanding the neural basis of attentional capacity limits (why can we only attend to few objects at a time?
+Why can't carry out more than one task at a time?).
+They are also exploring the nature of the relationship between attention, working memory and awareness.

 - Asplund, C.L., Todd, J.J., Snyder, A.P., Gilbert, C.M., & Marois, R. (in press).
 Surprise-induced Blindness: A Stimulus-driven Attentional Limit to Conscious Perception.
 Journal of Experimental Psychology: Human Perception and Performance.